Merkoba/Hue/configuration.md

 "default_main_room_name"
 >The default name of the main room.
 Just like any room, this can be changed later.

+"default_room_background_color"
+>The initial background color for new rooms

+"default_room_font_color"
+>The initial font color for new rooms

 "images_directory"
 >The directory where uploaded images will be stored.